-So for those who like their fantasy with a healthy side of grit, grimdark might just be the subgenre for you.
-Here are 25 grimdark books to get you started in this darkly realistic realm of speculative fiction, all of which are sure to make you shudder in horror and delight.
-We’ve put them in chronological order so you can see how the genre has evolved, but this is by no means a required reading sequence — feel free to explore whichever appeals to you first.
+But let's get to the crux of it, shall we?
+Here are 25 grimdark books to discover in this darkly realistic realm of speculative fiction, all of which are sure to make you shudder in horror and delight.
+We’ve put them in chronological order so you can see how the subgenre has evolved, but this is by no means a required reading sequence — feel free to explore whichever appeals to you first.

 1. The Dreaming City by Michael Moorcock

 Elric of Melniboné is the fundamental opposite of fantasy's famous Conan the Barbarian — who, while rugged in appearance and demeanor, is a respected and chivalrous warrior.
 Elric, on the other hand, is a merciless sorcerer who will stop at nothing to get what he wants.
 In this first installment of Moorcock's Elric series, the titular character is on a quest to kill his cousin using Stormbringer — an ancient, soul-devouring sword — in order to ensure his reign as emperor, which begins Elric's downward spiral into even greater evil.